Carlisle Companies

 Carlisle Companies Incorporated is a supplier of construction products that make buildings more energy efficient and resilient.
 The company manufactures and sells single-ply roofing products as well as warranted systems and accessories for the commercial building industry.
 The company is organized into two segments, including Carlisle Construction Materials and Carlisle Weatherproofing Technologies.
 The company's product portfolio includes moisture protection products, protective roofing underlayments, integrated air and vapor barriers, spray polyurethane foam and coating systems, and others.
 The majority of the company's revenue comes from the Carlisle Construction Materials segment, and more than half of the total revenue is earned in the United States.

-Early history
+History

-1917-1999
+Early history (1917-1999)

 Carlisle Companies was founded in 1917 in Carlisle, Pennsylvania.
 In its early years the company gained scale as a key player in the tire market and pursued a holding company strategy to become a large diversified industrial company by the end of the 20th century.